Wild Type ATTR (ATTRwt)

 - MRI of the heart

-- Cardiac biomarkers (troponin and BNP or NT-ProBNP)
+- Cardiac biomarkers (troponin and NT-ProBNP)

 Once the diagnosis is made the primary care specialist will usually be a cardiologist.